Henry Ford: Edsel's death

-When Edsel Ford died of cancer in 1943, aged only 49, Henry Ford nominally resumed control of the company, but a series of strokes in the late 1930s had left him increasingly debilitated, and his mental ability was fading.
+When Edsel Ford died of cancer in 1943, at age 49, Henry Ford nominally resumed control of the company, but a series of strokes in the late 1930s had left him increasingly debilitated, and his mental ability was fading.
 Ford was increasingly sidelined, and others made decisions in his name.
-The company was controlled by a handful of senior executives led by Charles Sorensen, an important engineer and production executive at Ford; and Harry Bennett, the chief of Ford's Service Unit, Ford's paramilitary force that spied on, and enforced discipline upon, Ford employees.
+The company was controlled by a handful of senior executives led by Charles Sorensen, an important engineer and production executive at Ford, and Harry Bennett, the chief of Ford's Service Unit, Ford's paramilitary force that spied on and enforced discipline upon Ford employees.
 Ford grew jealous of the publicity Sorensen received and forced Sorensen out in 1944.
-Ford's incompetence led to discussions in Washington about how to restore the company, whether by wartime government fiat, or by instigating a coup among executives and directors.
+Ford's incompetence led to discussions in Washington about how to restore the company, whether by wartime government fiat or by instigating a coup among executives and directors.

 Forced out

-Nothing happened until 1945 when, with bankruptcy a serious risk, Ford's wife Clara and Edsel's widow Eleanor confronted him and demanded he cede control of the company to his grandson Henry Ford II.
-They threatened to sell off their stock, which amounted to three quarters of the company's total shares, if he refused.
-Ford was reportedly infuriated, but had no choice but to give in.
+Nothing happened until 1945, when, with bankruptcy a serious risk, Ford's wife Clara and Edsel's widow Eleanor confronted him and demanded he cede control of the company to his grandson Henry Ford II.
+They threatened to sell off their stock, which amounted to three-quarters of the company's total shares, if he refused.
+Ford was reportedly infuriated, but he had no choice but to give in.
 The young man took over and, as his first act of business, fired Harry Bennett.

 Antisemitism and The Dearborn Independent

 Ford was a conspiracy theorist who drew on a long tradition of false allegations against Jews.
 Ford claimed that Jewish internationalism posed a threat to traditional American values, which he deeply believed were at risk in the modern world.
 Part of his racist and antisemitic legacy includes the funding of square-dancing in American schools because he hated jazz and associated its creation with Jewish people.
-In 1920 Ford wrote, "If fans wish to know the trouble with American baseball they have it in three words—too much Jew."
+In 1920, Ford wrote, "If fans wish to know the trouble with American baseball they have it in three words—too much Jew."

 In 1918, Ford purchased his hometown newspaper, The Dearborn Independent.
 A year and a half later, Ford began publishing a series of articles in the paper under his own name, claiming a vast Jewish conspiracy was affecting America.
 The series ran in 91 issues.
 Every Ford dealership nationwide was required to carry the paper and distribute it to its customers.
 Ford later bound the articles into four volumes entitled The International Jew: The World's Foremost Problem, which was translated into multiple languages and distributed widely across the US and Europe.
 The International Jew blamed nearly all the troubles it saw in American society on Jews.
-The Independent ran for eight years, from 1920 until 1927.
+The Independent ran under Ford's ownership until its closure in 1927.
 With around 700,000 readers of his newspaper, Ford emerged as a "spokesman for right-wing extremism and religious prejudice."